ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 Hurray!
 We lost some performance when running with `torch`, but at least we get a working engine now (both engines will have similar performance since TensorRT can optimize both versions).

+But what's different about the explicit version?
+And can we get back the performance we lost?
+Let's do a quick recap, and then explore these questions.

 ## Summary

 We covered a lot of ground: How to run inference on a ViT-based model, How to export to ONNX and use TensorRT compilation, and finally how to print-debug an ML model.